Methodology

 Outcome

-A leaner stack where every tool earns its place.
+A leaner stack where every component earns its keep.

 Level 3 System